A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Log differentials and the log cotangent complex

 Since the ordinary cotangent complex $\bL_{A / R}$ is the indecomposables of $A \otimes_R A \to A$, and similarly for $\bL_{\bZ[M] / \bZ[P]}$, the indecomposables of \eqref{indecofrep} is the pushout of the diagram where $Q_A(-) \colon {\rm CAlg}_{A // A} \to {\rm Mod}_A$ is the indecomposables functor.
 By Proposition \ref{prop:repletesplit}, the right-hand $A$-module is equivalent to $Q_A(A \otimes_{\bZ} \bZ[M^{\rm gp}/P^{\rm gp}]) \simeq A \otimes_{\bZ} Q_{\bZ}(\bZ[M^{\rm gp}/P^{\rm gp}])$.
 Since, for any group $G_0$, the module of indecomposables of the augmentation $\bZ[G_0] \to \bZ$ is isomorphic to abelianization of $G_0$, this further identifies $A \otimes_{\bZ} Q_{\bZ}(\bZ[M^{\rm gp}/P^{\rm gp}])$ with $A \otimes_{\bZ} (M^{\rm gp}/P^{\rm gp})$.
 Now Proposition \ref{prop:cotangentquotient} and \eqref{logcotangentpushout} apply to conclude the proof. \end{proof}

 \begin{remark} Proposition \ref{prop:logcotangentreplete} gives rise to a model-independent construction of the log cotangent complex.
 Indeed, since we have described ${\mathbb L}_{(A, M) / (R, P)}$ as the indecomposables of a certain augmented $A$-algebra, which can be used to describe the ${\mathbb E}_{\infty}$-cotangent complex, we may now mimic the approach of \cite[7.3.5]{HA}.
-We refer to \cite[\S 9]{Lun21} for details. \end{remark}
+We refer to \cite[\S 9]{Lun21} for details.
+The second-named author is currently pursuing a logarithmic variant of the cotangent complex formalism of \cite[7.3]{HA}, and \cite[\S 5]{Lun22} contains the expected identification of the fibers of the resulting \emph{replete tangent bundle} with the category of ordinary $A$-modules. \end{remark}